N-W-Turash/finder/README.md

 So, keeping this scenario in mind, I've used Redux along with React.

+##### Usage of create-react-app

+This app has been bootstrapped by the create-react-app package which aims to set up a modern web app by running a command.
+It uses Webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.
+We don't need to configure anything.
+A reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.
+Yet you can “eject” to a custom setup at any time.
+Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off (which I have done to enable the dotenv-webpack plugin).

-##### Usage of Foursquare places API
+##### Usage of Foursquare Places API

-We have used Foursquare places API for getting data of venues with non-commercial/personal usage scheme.
+I have used Foursquare places API for getting data of venues with non-commercial/personal usage scheme.
 Two API endpoints have been used from Foursquare places API.
 One of them has been used to search for venues which returns a list of venues near the current location as response.
 Different search terms can be passed as parameters to this API endpoint.
 The other one has been used to get detailed information regarding a specific venue.

-##### Usage of Pigeon Maps instead of Google Maps
+##### Usage of Pigeon Maps Instead of Google Maps

 For displaying the <b>map view</b> of the selected place I have used Pigeon Maps instead of Google Maps.
 This project aims to provide a performance-first React-centric extendable map engine.
 This is easy to use, flexible and it uses OpenStreetMap to render the map which is an open source tool.
 There isn't also any hassle to manage API keys as we would have to manage if GOoogle Maps API were used.

 For more details about Pigeon Maps, visit the github [repo](https://github.com/mariusandra/pigeon-maps).

+##### Usage of Axios

+I've used a prominent Promise based HTTP client for the browser and node.js name <b>axios</b> to communicate with the Foursquare API endpoints and fetch data.

+##### Other Notable Usages

+* <b>bootstrap</b> - For styling the web app and making it responsive.
+* <b>react-router-dom</b> - Provides routing functionality to a React app.
+* <b>react-redux</b> - Official React binding for Redux.
+It lets your React components read data from a Redux store, and dispatch actions to the store to update data.
+* <b>redux-thunk</b> - Redux middleware for handling async side-effect logic like AJAX requests.
+* <b>connected-react-router</b> - A Redux binding for React Router v4.
+* <b>prop-types</b> - Runtime type checking for React props and similar objects.
+* <b>history</b> - Manage session history with JavaScript.
+* <b>react-notification-system-redux</b> - Wraps react-notification-system into a component and exposes actions and reducer.
+* <b>react-responsive-modal</b> - A simple responsive react modal compatible with React .
+* <b>react-ionicons</b> - Provides ionicons icons as React components.
+* <b>flat</b> - Take a nested Javascript object and flatten it.

+### Trade-offs/Issues/Concerns